reflectoring/reflectoring.github.io/content/blog/2022/2022-04-18-reactive-architecture-using-spring-boot.md

 }
 ```

-Next, we will update the above service layer implementation to make it more functional and use *WebClient* to invoke other API calls.
+Next, we will update the service layer implementation to make it reactive and use `WebClient` to invoke other API calls:

 ```java
 @Slf4j